-The Pro-Café proyect, over a two year span, will contribute to the protection of ecosystem services that support coffee growers, provide sustainable livelihoods, and create vital communities in the Guarinó River watershed in Caldas, Colombia.
+The Pro-Café project, funded by the Starbucks Foundation, will contribute to the protection of ecosystem services that support coffee growers, provide sustainable livelihoods, and create vital communities in the Guarinó River watershed in Caldas, Colombia.

 Livelihoods and quality of life for rural coffee growing communities in the Guarinó River watershed in central Colombia are at risk as deteriorating environmental conditions caused by local anthropogenic environmental changes as well as global climate variations diminish the ecosystem services on which their livelihoods and well-being depend.
 As profitability of traditional coffee production and agricultural activities decreases, farmers adopt unsustainable practices which further deteriorate the natural environment.
 As the negative spiral continues, migration away from the coffee-producing communities is increasing, and conflict erupts over use and control of natural resources in the basin — in particular over water and land — threatening to reignite forced displacement in the region.